geohot/twitchcore/README.md

 * Test floating point multiply
 * Write & test floating point add
-* Write & test floating point fused multiply add
+* Write & test floating point fused multiply add (FMA) (http://jctjournals.com/May2016/v5.pdf)
+* Use fused multiply accumulate (FMA) for the matmul and mulacc
 * Write & test Relu (should be an easy intro, save for noobs)
 * Write & test GT0 (should be an easy intro, save for noobs)
 * Write & test the other unops and binops